javers/javers.github.io/documentation/spring-integration/index.md

 If you are using MongoDB multi-document transactions in your application, we recommend configuring Javers to participate in the transactions game.
-Thanks to that, whenever a transaction which updates your domain objects is rolled back also corresponding Javers commits are rolled back.
+Thanks to that, whenever a transaction which updates your domain objects is rolled back, also corresponding Javers' commits are rolled back.

 MongoDB transactions are managed in Spring by the well-known Spring Transaction Management platform.